 North Dakota SMART RESTART Protocols - From ndresponse.gov: We encourage North Dakotans to embrace this ND Smart Restart plan as a roadmap to a better, safer and healthier tomorrow for employers, employees and customers alike.
 This applies not only to those businesses affected by executive orders, but to all businesses as we enter this new normal.
 Find more information HERE and download a list of standards for all industries HERE.

 WE ARE LOOKING FOR CLIENTS STORIES - We want to show the impact of those in need.
-The national PBS affiliate reached out to GPFB to represent ND as part of a national COVID-19 story they are putting together.
-They are looking for clients who have been impacted by COVID-19 who are willing to share their story.
-The client would share their story via skype (or some video conferencing) with PBS.
-If you have a client who may be interested, please email Jared at email@example.com for more details.
+If you have a client who may be interested in sharing their story, please email Jared at firstname.lastname@example.org for more details.
 This is an incredible opportunity to lift up the important work that’s being done in ND.
-CLICK HERE for a flyer to give to clients!

 WIC is open to working and non-working families, including those who are recently unemployed.
 Participants in programs like Medicaid, TANF or SNAP are automatically income eligible.
 Families may qualify for WIC by meeting the income guidelines for the household (for example, a family of four, can earn up to $47,638 a year, or $3,970 per month and qualify).
 Individuals who are pregnant, have a new baby or children under age 5 might also be eligible for WIC.” https://ndresponse.gov/news/wic-open-business